Project Status

 Click icons to learn about each feature.

 The number of students and staff at St. Augustine Jr. Secondary School has grown rapidly in the last couple of years.
-When we first visited the school and rehabilitated their dug well in 2023, the total was 666, but today they have 751 students and staff who struggle to collect sufficient water each day.
-The previously rehabilitated well can no longer meet demand, especially with periodic drying caused by climate change.
+When we first visited the school and rehabilitated their dug well in 2023, the total student body consisted of 666 students.
+Today, they have 751 students and staff who struggle to collect sufficient water each day.
+The previously rehabilitated well can no longer meet the school's high demands, mainly due to periodic drying caused by climate change.

 When their well runs dry or the line is too long to endure, students have no choice but to leave the school campus and collect water from the nearby secondary school or other community sources.
 It is a task that steals their time and energy away from learning.